Pegasus, Predator, Hermit Spyware – NSO and its clones

 Vulnerabilities and Exploits

-Broadly speaking, software vulnerabilities fall into two categories, zero-day and n-day.
+Broadly speaking, software vulnerabilities fall into two categories: zero-day and n-day.
 Zero-day vulnerabilities are unknown to the software vendor.
 They are the most dangerous because even well-patched devices are unprotected.
 N-day vulnerabilities are those which are known to vendors.
-Generally, these will have been addressed in the latest software release, though sometimes the security implications of a bug may be missed leading to a delay in patching.
-N-day vulnerabilities matter because we know that only a minority of phones are fully up to date at any point in time.
-Cytrox, the maker of Predator, spyware for Android, used a combination of zero-day and n-day vulnerabilities in both Android and Chrome to deploy its malicious software.
+Generally, these will have been addressed in the latest software release, though sometimes the security implications of a bug may be missed, leading to a delay in patching.
+N-day vulnerabilities matter because we know that only a minority of phones are fully up-to-date at any point in time.
+Cytrox, the maker of Predator spyware for Android, used a combination of zero-day and n-day vulnerabilities in both Android and Chrome to deploy its malicious software.

 What’s lurking in the shadows?